nus-cs2030s/2324-s2/docs/labs/lab3-question.md

 Additionally, if your code cannot compile __for any reason__, you will only get __25%__ of the mark for OO principles.
 This penalty will be increased in subsequent labs.

-We may make additional deductions for other issues or errors in your code such as run-time error, failure to follow instructions, errors from Lab 2 not corrected, not commenting `@SuppressWarning`, etc.
+We may make additional deductions for other issues or errors in your code such as run-time error, failure to follow instructions, errors from Lab 2 not corrected, not commenting `@SuppressWarning`, misuse of `@SuppressWarning` (_unnecessary, not in smallest scope, etc_), etc.

 ## Submission